-- On 7 February 2019, the Court ordered that Group Members who wished to opt out of the proceeding were required to do so by 28 March 2019 – see the February 2019 Notice to Group Members, linked below, for further details.
+- On 7 February 2019, the Court ordered that Group Members who wished to opt out of the proceeding were required to do so by 28 March 2019 – please see the link to the February 2019 Notice to Group Members, below for further details.

 - On 1 October 2019, the Court ordered that Group Members who wished to potentially benefit from any settlement reached at a mediation held in early 2020 were required to register their claims by 22 November 2019.
-This process is described as “class closure” – see the October 2019 Notice to Group Members, linked below, for further details.
+This process is described as “class closure” – please see the link to the October 2019 Notice to Group Members below for further details.

 - The case did not settle at the mediation held in early 2020.
-The “class closure” period described in the October 2019 Notice therefore expired, and the proceeding was once again an open class action brought on behalf of all Group Members that have not opted out – see the May 2020 Notice to Group Members, linked below, for further details.
+The “class closure” period described in the October 2019 Notice therefore expired, and the proceeding was once again an open class action brought on behalf of all Group Members that have not opted out – please see the link to the May 2020 Notice to Group Members below for further details.

 - The case was listed to commence trial on 20 September 2021, however given the Proposed Settlement, the trial date was vacated.

-- On 19 November 2021, the Court ordered that Group Members who wished to benefit from the Proposed Settlement must register their claims by 4 February 2022 (if they did not previously register during the Court ordered registration on or before 22 November 2019) – see the November 2021 Notice to Group Members, linked below, for further details.
+- On 19 November 2021, the Court ordered that Group Members who wished to benefit from the Proposed Settlement must register their claims by 4 February 2022 (if they did not previously register during the Court ordered registration on or before 22 November 2019) – please see the link to the November 2021 Notice below for further details.

 NOTICES TO GROUP MEMBERS